 Some of the benefits our lawyers offer include:

 - We have seen and dealt with a great number of shareholder agreements over the years.
 This gives us experience to share with you.

 - We act for large and smaller businesses.
-We have the skills to know what is reasonable in your circumstances and what goals are likely to be achievable.
+Our lawyers have the skills to know what is reasonable in your circumstances and what goals are likely to be achievable.

-- In all cases your matter will be run by a partner and juniors will be kept in the background.
+- In all cases your matter will be run by a partner.

 Good reasons you need a shareholders agreement

 Different companies will have different reasons for implementing a shareholders agreement.
 Based on past experience we see the most common uses as including:

 - Stopping shareholders from blocking the sale of the business

 - Controlling dilution